Founder - Jayden Cummins

 Creative Director | Storyteller | Filmmaker | Heart Transplant Survivor | Advocate

 Jayden Cummins has spent more than three decades working across the creative spectrum - from sound studios and concert halls to film sets and edit suites.
-His career began in the music industry, where he composed, performed, and engineered for some of Australia’s most iconic artists, including Hunters and Collectors, Crowded House, and Margaret Urlich.
-He also earned a reputation as one of Sydney’s top cocktail pianists.
+His career began in the music industry, where he composed, performed and engineered for some of Australia’s most iconic artists, including Hunters & Collectors, Crowded House and Margaret Urlich.
+He also built a reputation as one of Sydney’s leading cocktail pianists.

-In the late '90s, Jayden transitioned into visual storytelling, producing campaigns and content across broadcast, corporate, and commercial sectors.
-His work has spanned television commercials, social media, branded content, animation (Buzz Bumble, Nine Network), live events, and graphic design - all grounded in the belief that powerful stories can move people to feel, think, and act.
+In the late 1990s, Jayden transitioned into visual storytelling, producing campaigns and content across broadcast, corporate and commercial sectors.
+His work has spanned television commercials, branded content, social media campaigns, live events, animation and design - partnering with major brands including AMP, ANZ, MYOB, Webjet, LifeHealthcare, Crescent Capital and EBOS.
+Across every medium, his focus has remained the same: stories that move people to feel, think and act.

 In 2017, Jayden’s own story took an extraordinary turn.

-After contracting Influenza A, he went into end-stage heart failure and was placed in a coma.
-He was fitted with a mechanical heart and spent 436 days living on life support.
-Then, against all odds, he received a heart transplant - a second chance, made possible by the generosity of a stranger and the brilliance of a world-class medical team.
+After contracting Influenza A, he went into end-stage heart failure, was placed in a coma and fitted with a mechanical heart.
+He lived for 436 days on life support before receiving a heart transplant - a second chance made possible by the generosity of a stranger and the expertise of a world-class medical team.

 Creativity paved the road beneath his feet.